Dreamchaser: Promotion

+Critical reception

-Critical receptionDreamchaser has received acclaim from critics, many considering it Brightman's strongest work to date.
+Dreamchaser has received acclaim from critics, many considering it Brightman's strongest work to date.
 Many pointed out the coherence of the song choices and the quality of Brightman's vocals.
 Bernard Perusse of the Montreal Gazette described the album as "expertly-executed" and added "Brightman confirms what we have always suspected: less is not necessarily more."
 AllMusic commented that Brightman "gets points for even attempting some of these songs.
 That she pulls off her most daring choices is a testament to her artistry."

 Stephen Unwin of the Daily Express wrote that the album is "an almost surreal, often heartbreaking record that is stirringly epic."
 Polari Magazine in a 5-star review described the album as "stunning" and continued that "instead of playing it safe and releasing yet another Mother's Day Opera-By-Numbers album like most classical singers, Sarah's general lunacy helps her to take risks most artists in her genre wouldn't take."